apache/nuttx/configs/flipnclick-pic32mz/README.txt

       cd tools/pic32mx
       make

-    Now you will have an excecutable file call mkpichex (or mkpichex.exe on Cygwin).
+    Now you will have an executable
+    file call mkpichex (or mkpichex.exe on
+    Cygwin).
 This program will take the nutt.hex file as an input, it will convert all of the KSEG0 and KSEG1 addresses to physical address, and it will write the modified file, replacing the original nuttx.hex.